zeykdev/Wi-Fi-and-Hotspot-Password-Finder/README.md

 It only works for networks that are already saved on your device.

 ## Features
- ‣ Retrieve saved Wi-Fi & hotspot passwords
+ ‣ Retrieve saved Wi-Fi & hotspot passwords.
- ‣ Easy-to-use command-line interface
+ ‣ Easy-to-use command-line interface.
- ‣ Automatically saves credentials to a text file
+ ‣ Automatically saves credentials to a text file.
- ‣ Fun Easter egg if the Wi-Fi isn't saved on your device
+ ‣ Fun Easter egg if the Wi-Fi isn't saved on your device.

 ##  Preview
 ![Preview Image](https://github.com/zeykdev/Wi-Fi-and-Hotspot-Password-Finder/blob/main/IMAGES/IMAGE1.PNG?raw=true)